HassanFouaad/authentication-service/README.md

 - If the protected route requires specific role/permission to be accessed, the application will compare this role/permission to the user role/allowed permissions

-- The app can force invalidating single or more sessions by destroys\ing the session from the redis store
+- The app can force invalidating single or more sessions by destroying the session from the redis store

 ## Installation